 I do not have an order for protection against the abuser, and s/he has not been convicted of any crimes.
 Can s/he have a gun?

 Minnesota state law makes it illegal to own a gun in many other situations aside from being the respondent in an order for protection case or being convicted of a crime.
-If the abuser falls into any of these categories, it may be illegal for him/her to have a gun under MN state law.
-If the abuser:
+It could be illegal if the abuser:

 - is a user of unlawful drugs;

 - is an undocumented immigrant or was a U.S. citizen and gave up (renounced) his/her citizenship;

 - has been dishonorably discharged from the military;